artemkv/artemkv.github.io/tcpip.md

 - Subnets are invisible for the external world
 - Subnets are undetectable without a subnet mask
 - You can subnet multiple times creating hierarchy of subnets
-- Organisations still have to buy IP addresses in blocks bound to classes
+- Organizations still have to buy IP addresses in blocks bound to classes

 #### Classless Addressing